bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ##### Request

-The client POSTs the grant to the `/token` endpoint to request a token to create tags.
+The receiver POSTs the grant to the `/token` endpoint to request a token to create tags.

 ~~~~ {.example}